-- those foster carers with coronavirus who temporarily can no longer care for their fostered child(ren); - those who have to self-isolate for 12 weeks because they are in the very vulnerable category; and - respite foster carers who are unable to offer respite placements as a result of the social distancing requirements.
+- those foster carers with coronavirus who temporarily can no longer care for their fostered child(ren); - those who have to self-isolate because they, or a member of their household, are in the very vulnerable category; and - short break foster carers who are unable to offer short break placements as a result of the social distancing requirements.

 Foster carers fell through the cracks of support from the beginning of the crisis when the original furloughing offers for the employed and the self-employed were announced.
-Foster carers are only classified as self-employed for tax and national insurances purposes, many use Qualifying Care Relief and the majority of foster carers have no taxable profit from their self-employment.
+Foster carers are only classified as self-employed for tax and national insurance purposes, many use Qualifying Care Relief and the majority of foster carers have no taxable profit from their self-employment.

-In addition, due to the 'Stay at Home' guidance that was issued, many foster carers told us that they have taken on extra roles such as educating and entertaining children at home which involves paying for activities and equipment.
+In addition, due to the 'Stay at Home' guidance that was issued, many foster carers told us that they took on extra roles such as educating and entertaining children at home which involves paying for activities and equipment.